nileshkt14/Dijkstras-Algoriyhm/README.md

-# Dijkstras-Algoriyhm
+# Dijkstras-Algorithm
-To implement Dijkstras algorithm to compute  the shortest path through a graph
+To implement Dijkstra's Algorithm to compute the shortest path through a graph.